AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Methods

 where $C$ is the number of channels, $S_i \in \complex^{N\times N}$ is a diagonal matrix containing coil sensitivity profiles for coil $i$, and $F_{nu}(\phi): \complex^N\rightarrow\complex^{M/C}$ is the nuFFT operator at sampling locations specified by $\phi$.

 Notice that \eqref{eq:5} allows using any deep neural network for reconstruction as the decoder.
 In this work, we used an unrolled reconstruction network (UNN) similar to \cite{cheng2018highly,sandino2020compressed,mardani2018neural} that mimic the proximal gradient descent (PGD) based solutions for non-smooth compressed sensing.
 The unrolled architecture also incorporates MR physics, where the reconstruction is performed by alternating between data consistency (Fig. \ref{fig:architecture}b) and proximal steps (Fig. \ref{fig:architecture}c) for a fixed number of iterations.
-More specifically, the unrolled PGD expresses the output $\hat{x}^i$ at the $i$th iteration as:
+More specifically, the unrolled PGD expresses the output $\hat{x}^{(i)}$ at the $i$th iteration as:

-where $g_{\theta^i}$ is the neural network and $\theta^i$ is its parameters at the $i$th iteration for $i\in\{1,\ldots,n\}$.
-The zero-filled reconstruction $\hat{x}^0 = A_\phi^Hz$ is used as the input to the first data consistency block.
+where $g_{\theta_i}$ is the neural network and $\theta_i$ are its parameters at the $i$th iteration for $i\in\{1,\ldots,n\}$.
+The zero-filled reconstruction $\hat{x}^{(0)} = A_\phi^Hz$ is used as the input to the first data consistency block.
 The combination of intermediate data consistency steps and the proximal blocks renders the reconstruction a function of both $\phi$ and $\theta$, hence we share the parameters of the nuFFT encoder with the decoder network.
 The unrolled nature of the network also allows for multiple gradient paths to $\phi$ from the decoder.
+Algorithm \ref{alg:autosamp} describes the learning process for AutoSamp. \RestyleAlgo{ruled} \SetKwComment{Comment}{/* }{ */} \SetKwInOut{KwInit}{Initializate} \SetKw{KwRet}{Return: }

+At inference time, the undersampled k-space data $z$ is directly inputted to the neural network $g_\theta(z)$ to perform reconstruction.